Bread & Wine Dinner: EPIC Chips and Salsa Board

 Friends, today I’m sharing the details for how to host a Bread & Wine Dinner, plus this EPIC Chips and Salsa Board, with all the easy details.
 This is a great way to serve an appetizer for a large party, or for Mexican chips/salsa or condiments.
 You may have already snagged my great party idea to serve a Mexican Charcuterie Board (my fave).

-I bought this giant charcuterie board at Pier 1, but it’s very heavy! :) In fact, you can view all my charcuterie ideas, here.
+I bought this giant wood charcuterie board at Pier 1, but it’s very heavy! :) In fact, you can view all my charcuterie ideas, here.
+The size of this board is 28 inches round by 2 inches high.

 The table really matters